 PGT with Karyomapping for single gene disorders costs $1,640 for the preliminary evaluation plus $700 per embryo biopsied with a maximum cost of $2460 for 6 or more embryos from a single IVF cycle.

 PGT with Next Generation Sequencing costs $700 per embryo biopsied with a maximum cost of $3995 for up to 10 embryos.

-If you have any questions about the cost of pre-implantation genetic testing with IVF Australia please phone 18000 111 483 or email us.
+If you have any questions about the cost of pre-implantation genetic testing with IVF Australia please discuss this with your IVF specialist or genetic counsellor.

 Read more about the cost of IVF >

 Pre-implantation genetic testing (previously referred amongst the community as PGD or pre-implantation genetic diagnosis) has helped many couples conceive healthy babies, many after long periods of infertility or with serious genetic diseases in the family.